ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 linear equations represents bad style, but was done purposely to illustrate that one can arbitrarily group the data in the DATA statements.

-'.One- tends' after a while to pl&ce 'his data statements near the end of the program, or near the beginning, but at least in one group to avoid confusing himself with DATA statements spread throughout the program.
+One tends after a while to place his data statements near the end of the program, or near the beginning, but at least in one group to avoid confusing himself with DATA statements spread throughout the program.

 Some programmers also tend to give the END statement a number like 9999 to insure that it will be the one with the highest number.

-No doubt the user will be able to devise ether ways to make a program neat and readable.
-But again, the important consideration in style is to program in a way that makes it more und&riltatidable and useful to both oneself and others in the future.
+No doubt the user will be able to devise other ways to make a program neat and readable.
+But again, the important consideration in style is to program in a way that makes it more understandable and useful to both oneself and others in the future.

 ## IV.
 CARDBASIC